Multi-LLM Energy Reasoning for Binary-Free Zero-Day IoT Detection: Abstract

 \section{Abstract}

-Securing Internet of Things (IoT) firmware remains difficult due to proprietary binaries, stripped symbols, heterogeneous architectures, and limited access to executable code.
-Existing analysis methods, such as static analysis, symbolic execution, and fuzzing, depend on binary visibility and functional emulation, making them unreliable when firmware is encrypted or inaccessible.
-To address this limitation, we propose a binary-free, architecture-agnostic solution that estimates the likelihood of conceptual zero-day vulnerabilities using only high-level descriptors.
-The approach integrates a tri-LLM reasoning architecture combining a LLaMA-based configuration interpreter, a DeepSeek-based structural abstraction analyzer, and a GPT-4o semantic fusion model.
-The solution also incorporates LLM computational signatures, including latency patterns, uncertainty markers, and reasoning depth indicators, as well as an energy-aware symbolic load model, to enhance interpretability and operational feasibility.
-In addition, we formally derive the mathematical foundations of the reasoning pipeline, establishing monotonicity, divergence, and energy–risk coupling properties that theoretically justify the model’s behavior.
-Simulation-based evaluation reveals that high exposure conditions increase the predicted zero-day likelihood by 20–35\% across models, with GPT-4o demonstrating the strongest cross-layer correlations and the highest sensitivity.
-Energy and divergence metrics significantly predict elevated risk ($p < 0.01$), reinforcing the effectiveness of the proposed reasoning framework.
+Securing Internet of Things (IoT) firmware remains inherently challenging due to proprietary binaries, stripped symbols, heterogeneous hardware architectures, and restricted access to executable code.
+Established analysis techniques, including static analysis, symbolic execution, and fuzzing, rely on binary transparency together with accurate emulation.
+When firmware images are encrypted and only partially accessible, the reliability of these methods declines markedly.
+To address this structural constraint, we introduce a binary-free, architecture-agnostic system that estimates the likelihood of conceptual zero-day exploits from high-level firmware descriptors.
+The system employs a tri-LLM reasoning architecture comprising an LLaMA 3-8B configuration interpreter, a DeepSeek-v3 structural abstraction analyzer, and a GPT-4o semantic fusion module.
+Each component provides a distinct analytical perspective, enabling synthesis of configuration semantics, structural patterns, and cross-layer dependencies without reliance on executable artifacts.
+The system also captures computational signatures produced during LLM inference, including latency dynamics, uncertainty indicators, reasoning-depth traces, and an energy-aware symbolic load formulation.
+Simulation-based evaluation shows that incremental descriptor perturbations produce a consistent 20--35\% increase in predicted conceptual zero-day likelihood across models.
+Among the evaluated systems, GPT-4o exhibits stronger cross-layer sensitivity to descriptor variation.
+Statistical analysis further shows that divergence measures and energy-correlated signals are significantly associated with elevated conceptual risk ($p < 0.01$), supporting descriptor-level triage under binary opacity without claiming to detect exploits.